helinwang/dex/README.md

 - Time to	finalization: 2x block time on normal operations [1]
 - Transaction per second: ~2000 benchmarked on a local machine

+## Features

+- Trading tokens
+- Sending, receiving, freezing and burning tokens
+- Issue new tokens

+Please see [here](./commands.md) for how to use the wallet CLI and the detailed steps of reproducing the features.

 ## Build

 ### Build with Docker